-- 1/4 cup chopped parsley leaves
+- ¼ cup chopped parsley leaves

 - Season Roast - Pat the chuck roast dry with paper towels.
 Sprinkle with 2-3 teaspoons of salt and 1-2 teaspoons of pepper.
 Coat roast on all sides in the flour and shake off the excess

-- Heat the 2 tablespoons of canola oil in a large cast iron skillet or dutch oven over medium-high heat.
+- Brown Roast - Heat the 2 tablespoons of canola oil in a large cast iron skillet or dutch oven over medium-high heat.
 When oil and pan is hot, brown the roast on all sides.
 About 10 minutes total.

-- To the same skillet or dutch oven over medium-high heat, add the 1 tablespoon of oil.
+- Start Gravy - To the same skillet or dutch oven over medium-high heat, add the 1 tablespoon of oil.
 Add the tomato paste, stirring and cooking until dark red.
 About 1 minute.
 Add the ⅓ cup of flour and red wine.
 Whisk until thick.

 Cook the Roast

-- Pour gravy into slow cooker over the roast and vegetables.
+- Add to Slow Cooker - Pour gravy into slow cooker over the roast and vegetables.
 Cook on low for 8 hours.

-- Remove the roast and let rest.
+- Vegetables - Remove the roast and let rest.
 Remove thyme and bay leaves, discard.
 Use a slotted spoon to separate the vegetables into a bowl.
 Toss the vegetables with the fresh parsley and season with salt and pepper, if needed.

 - Cut Roast - Slice the roast against the grain or use two forks to shred into big chunks.
 Serve on a platter with the bowl of vegetables and the gravy on the side.

 - Serving Size: ⅛ of recipe